kjantzer/bui/presenters/list/README.md

 `fetch:true` - will only fetch initial data.
 `fetch:'more'` - will attempt to fetch more data when all available data has been displayed

+`fetchOnLoad` - should data be fetched upon initial load?

 `perPage` - how many rows to display at one time.
 Also determines how many "more" rows are requested